caseyg/awesome/TOPICS.md

 *   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini) and includes benchmark tools to test on your own setup.
 Searches 10+ sources - arXiv, PubMed, GitHub, web, and your private documents.
 Everything Local.

-## llama

-*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini) and includes benchmark tools to test on your own setup.
-Searches 10+ sources - arXiv, PubMed, GitHub, web, and your private documents.
-Everything Local.

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
-This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
-We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

 ## local

 *   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini) and includes benchmark tools to test on your own setup.
 Searches 10+ sources - arXiv, PubMed, GitHub, web, and your private documents.
 Everything Local.